 The success of the venture is integral for both companies, but M&S will be more reliant on it than its partner.
 Ocado still relies on its grocery arm to help bring in the cash needed to fund the pricey warehouses for its partners, but it is ultimately focused on the technology side of the business and adding new deals with more major retailers.
 As for M&S, it is relying on this venture to turn it into a mainstream supermarket that can compete, and even get ahead, of the traditional supermarkets.

 How to trade Ocado and M&S shares

 The share prices of Ocado and M&S have been heading in opposite directions this year.
 Ocado shares have risen 132% since the lows in March and is one of the only stocks not to have experienced a sharp coronavirus-induced fall.
 M&S shares, meanwhile, have been in steady decline since 2015 and have lost 40% of their value since the start of this year alone.

 The performance of the new venture will be a major driver behind the share prices of both companies going forward, although arguably more so for M&S than Ocado.
 For example, M&S only has its troubled store network and the new online operation to rely on, whereas Ocado could offset any weakness in groceries by striking new deals for its Solutions business.

 Still, the fact Ocado shares have soared so high this year begs the question about how high it can go.
 It broke through its target price set by brokers in early May and the gap between its share price and target price has only widened in recent weeks.
 This has led brokers to place an average Hold recommendation on the stock.

-Read more: How to buy, sell and short Ocado shares
+Read more: How to short Ocado shares

 On the other hand, the dramatic fall in the M&S share price means most brokers believe the stock has been undervalued since January and that there is upside to the current share price.
 There is currently an average Buy recommendation on the stock.